Seagate/cortx-prvsnr/docs/protecting_os.md

 	* Firewall shall be disabled for this operation.
 This is necessary to avoid unforeseen issues;
 	* DHCPd and TFTP/bootp services should be configured to listen/respond only on the direct connect interface;
 	* Web-server serving the kickstart image should be configured to respond only on the direct connect interface;
 	* The default state of the dhcpd, tftp/bootp, and web-server config for kickstart shall be “disabled”.
-The user will have to manually enable the required configuration (this can be done using a script that user will have to execute to turn the necessary parameters on.
-The same script (with a different option) will have to be executed to turn these configs off.
+The user will have to manually enable the required configuration (this can be done using a script that user will have to run to turn the necessary parameters on.
+The same script (with a different option) will have to be run to turn these configs off.
 Perhaps, this is an option for “Technical Access Portal” that can be used by trainer personnel only (e.g., Seagate support).